The Mole (American TV series) season 2: Episode 7

-Gladiator Battle: Five players volunteered as those who would prefer to see the movie Gladiator.
+Gladiator Battle: Five players volunteered as those who preferred to see the movie Gladiator.
 Four of them would serve as guards to the fifth, who served as Caesar.
 The players then engaged in a mock sword fight against five gladiators in the Lucca Amphitheater.
 Each fighter had an egg on their chest; if the egg broke, that person was dead.
-If the group could slay all five gladiators before any of them slayed Caesar and removed the crown, the team won.
+If the group slayed all five gladiators before any of them slayed Caesar and removed the crown, the team won.
 One player - who had randomly chosen a predesignated "Brutus helmet" - was given the chance to earn an exemption.
 If the other guards were slain, either by the gladiators or by Brutus, the player had to betray Caesar by slaying her and taking her crown.

-Gnome Home: Three players volunteered as those who would prefer to see the movie Romancing the Stone.
+Gnome Home: Three players volunteered as those who preferred to see the movie Romancing the Stone.
 They were given 30 minutes to transport a garden gnome through a series of obstacles.
-At each leg of the relay, they would have to apply a generous amount of grease onto the gnome to make it slippery.
+At each leg of the relay, they had to apply a generous amount of grease onto the gnome to make it slippery.
 Hidden inside the gnome was a plaque awarding an exemption to the player who broke it; however, players were not told this element of the game, only that an exemption was somehow involved.